Forex trading for beginners Part 1: Financial Markets

 Market Dynamics and Risks

-The currency market follows the laws of competition, and participants aim to maximize their profits by capitalizing on exchange rate differences.
 The extent of these profits is influenced by a range of political and economic risks.
 Under certain conditions, participants’ actions can lead to significant exchange rate fluctuations, which may destabilize the market, causing social costs and economic challenges.

 Institutional Structure

 From an institutional perspective, the currency market consists of a network of large commercial banks and financial institutions connected via modern communication systems, from telephones and telexes to electronic and satellite networks, through which currencies are traded.
-The foreign exchange market is not a physical marketplace; instead, it operates through this complex communications network.

 Transaction Types